No part of mainland Greece is more than 150km from the sea!

 Leaving Monemvasia behind us we traverse the Oros Paronas, the greatest mountain range of Peloponnese.
 Mount Parnon extends along the east side of the peninsula, separating the Laconian plain from the Argolic Gulf and ending at Cape Maléa in the southeast.
 About 86% of its area consists of forests – mostly black pine, cephalonian firs, oaks, maples and chestnut trees- and grasslands, while the rest is cultivated land.
 The protected forest of Juniperus drupaceae- a species of the cedar family- close to Malevi monastery is the only one of its kind in Europe.
 The range is also home to 113 rare plants, including 16 locally endemic ones, as well as one of the few remaining populations of jackals in the country.
 As we travel north we prepare to leave the Pelopennese but not without a visit to the Great Theatre of Epidaurus which is defined as the most beautiful and best preserved of all ancient theatres.
 We will also have to oppurtunity for a photo stop at the Corinth Canal.
 A fitting end to the day!

-The morning is set aside for an optional guided tour of the Acropolis and / or open top bus tour of the Ancient city of Athens, home to the Greek Civilisation for more than 4,000 years.
+Todays ride is short and intentionally so as we arive in Athens at lunch time with the afternoon set aside for an optional guided tour of the Acropolis and / or open top bus tour of the Ancient city of Athens, home to the Greek Civilisation for more than 4,000 years.
 Our local guides, Anna & Dimitris, are a wealth of information and certain to keep your attention.
 A must do when in Athens.
-In the afternoon we ride the short distance north and take a ferry acros the South Euboean Gulf to our 5* Resort with private beach access.

 We will be providing a more detailed itinerary on arrival to include hotel info and GPS co-ordinates.
 Please note that this is an outline route and maybe subject to change.